-To follow his proven success in producing fast wooden and fibreglass power boats in the late nineteen fifties and early nineteen sixties, Henri Jeanneau then recognised the growing potential of the sailboat market.
+To follow his proven success in producing fast wooden and fibreglass power boats in the late nineteen fifties and early nineteen sixties, Henry Jeanneau then recognised the growing potential of the sailboat market.
 So in 1963 he commissioned the design of an all new sporting fibreglass sail boat that was to become known as the Jeanneau Alizé - meaning 'gentle trade wind'.

-Astutely Henri did not choose a French designer for the project but went to the renowned Dutch naval architect, Ericus Gerhardus van de Stadt, a pioneer of modern yacht design, credited with developing the first ultra fast plywood yacht, as well as the wing section keel and the balanced spade rudder.
+Astutely Henry did not choose a French designer for the project but went to the renowned Dutch naval architect, Ericus Gerhardus van de Stadt, a pioneer of modern yacht design, credited with developing the first ultra fast plywood yacht, as well as the wing section keel and the balanced spade rudder.
 Notably the van de Stadt "Pioneer 9" had become the world's first series production GRP yacht.

 The brief for the Alizé was for a sporty, swing keel sailboat that could be used by a couple staying overnight as well as for day-sailing with a cockpit large enough to accommodate 3-4 adults.